-The Trauma series depicts delicately painted bruises, contradicting their forceful and painful creation.
-“The beauty in these apparently abstract images seems at odds with their abject subject matter, creating a dichotomy that captivates me. “
+The ‘Trauma’ series depicts bruises: delicately painted, contradicting their forceful and painful creation.
+The beauty in these apparently abstract images seems at odds with their abject subject matter.

 ‘The Pieces of my Spirit Strewn’ describes uncanny visceral forms in artificial sickly pink and heavy impasto.
 The kaleidoscope formation speaks to the digital age we live in which mirrors our bodies back to us, altering our perception of them.
 ‘If Only I Could Be 2D’ continues to explore how digital technology is altering the world around us, flattening, perfecting, and affecting how we interact with each other and our own bodies.